 Teachers plan lessons and activities according to the current levels of attainment within their class.
-Differentiation is very important as it means that children can access the learning at their own level.
-When a child has been identified as having additional needs, their work will be further differentiated by the class teacher to remove barriers to learning and enable them to access the curriculum more easily.
+An adaptive curriculum is very important, as it means that children can access the learning at their own level.
+When a child has been identified as having additional needs, their work will be further adapted by the class teacher to reduce/remove barriers to learning and enable them to access the curriculum more easily.